andwj/dungeon-game/README.md

 menu/     : contains QC code for the menus

+shared/   : contains common code shared by the game/client/menu

 bin/      : where we place executables (esp.
 Darkplaces itself)

-oga/      : where to place all ready-to-use assets
+oga/      : where we place all ready-to-use assets
             (this is the "gamedir" folder for the Darkplaces engine) (NOTE: name is temporary)

-dpdefs/   : definitions for Darkplaces (copied from Darkplaces source)
+dpdefs/   : definitions for Darkplaces (copied from Darkplaces 2013-03-04 source, with some fixes)

 misc/     : miscellaneous stuff, e.g. packing scripts

 Makefile  : makefile for building the QC programs (requires gmqcc)

-##Structure underneath oga/ :
+##Structure of game data (under oga/) :

 textures/    : contains the textures  (TGA or JPEG format)